 (5 December 2017 — Hong Kong) The Esports Association Hong Kong and K11 jointly announce that “K11 Chinese Esports Games”, sponsored by K11 and co-organised by The General Administration of Sports of China and The Esports Association Hong Kong, will take place next month.
 This is the first international esports championship organised under the auspices of the General Administration of Sports of China in Hong Kong after esports were selected as official medal sports at the 2022 Asian Games in Hangzhou.
 The championship will be held between 5 and 7 January in 2018 in the KOHO tower, the latest destination for the Cultural and Creative Industries run by New World Development.

 As a fervent proponent of the cultural industry, cultural entrepreneur and K11 Founder Adrian Cheng recently embarked on promoting emerging esports.
 To differentiate itself from other esports competitions, the K11 Chinese Esports Games is led by The General Administration of Sports of China and is an official esports tournament trial run after esports was included as medal sports at the 2022 Asian Games in Hangzhou.
-The championship will feature a variety of participating teams composed of top players from Mainland China, Hong Kong, Chinese Taipei and Macau.
+The championship will feature a variety of participating teams composed of top players from The Mainland, Hong Kong, Chinese Taipei and Macau.
 The teams will challenge each other at four well-known esports games, namely “League of Legends”, “FIFA 18”, “CS: GO” and “Clash Royale”.

 “The booming esports sector is becoming more and more resonant, especially among the next generation.
 With its groundbreaking entry at the Asian Games in Hangzhou, esports is believed to be the up and coming game changer.
-As a leading force in forging cross-cultural exchanges, K11 is thrilled to introduce esports to its ecosystem, staying true to the ‘Collect, Connect, Collide’ motto, and is excited to be supporting the development of sports in Hong Kong and Mainland China.
+As a leading force in forging cross-cultural exchanges, K11 is thrilled to introduce esports to its ecosystem, staying true to the ‘Collect, Connect, Collide’ motto, and is excited to be supporting the development of sports in Hong Kong and The Mainland.
 Moving forward, K11 will create a unique ecosystem that combines art, technology and commerce, while continuing its effort in innovating and promoting cross-cultural exchanges in its physical and online spaces,” said Adrian Cheng.

 Chairman of the Esports Association Hong Kong Ryan Chow said: “This game is the first ever to combine the elements of a multi-games competition style with the participation of local teams from four distinct regions and cross-straits, something unprecedented in Hong Kong’s esports industry.
-Representative teams from Mainland China, Hong Kong, Chinese Taipei and Macau will engage in a fierce competition which will pave the way for the launch of the 2022 Asian Games.
+Representative teams from The Mainland, Hong Kong, Chinese Taipei and Macau will engage in a fierce competition which will pave the way for the launch of the 2022 Asian Games.
 The Esports Association Hong Kong will provide first-class training by top-notch players and coaches to the winning teams in Hong Kong, in an effort to helping the players perform in the best possible shape.
 I believe the games will be a golden opportunity for Hong Kong’s winners to fight for the betterment of Hong Kong’s esports industry and to showcase to the general public that esports is not just about playing video games.”

 The three-day K11 Chinese Esports Games will be held at an international esports arena specially created on the 5/F of KOHO tower, equipped with an auditorium for a thousand people.
 During the single-elimination round of the competition, 16 teams from cross-strait four regions will compete with one another.
 Members of the public will enjoy free admission and professional live commentary on the teams’ strategies and progress.
 In addition to the spectacle, audiences can also experience the latest products and games at esports brand booths and buy the latest products at the K11 Design Store.